 Animalympics Do you have the strength of a bear, speed of a cheetah, or smarts of a parrot?
 Test your skills in various challenges at the Ecology Center to see if you can outplay and outlast in the Animal Kingdom!
-Participation counts toward All-Camp Challenge.
+Participation counts toward All Camp Challenge.
 Astronomy Hike Join the merit badge class for late night star gazing.
 Bring your chair or a ground cover.
 This hike is open to anyone who wants to join.
-Bird Beak Battle Royale Use the engineering process to learn about the adaptation in bird beak size over time.
-Scouts will design and build their own bird beaks.
-Come to the Ecology Center to test your fitness in this epic challenge.
 Bug Wall Exploration Rock the night with games, music and creepy crawlies.
 Conservation Project Help preserve the beauty of Camp Sequassen by conducting a conservation project.
 Many projects are available, contact the Ecology Director for details.
 Ecology Jeopardy Test your Ecology knowledge against other Scouts to discover who holds the most knowledge of the outdoor world.
-Participation counts toward All-Camp Challenge.
+Participation counts toward All Camp Challenge.
 Ecology Open House Scouters are invited to the Nature Center for a behind the scenes look at what's involved in delivering a top notch ecology program.
 Go Green Help the environment by collecting, sorting and depositing as many recyclables as you can by Thursday evening's SPL meeting.
+Scout Sonar Come see if you have what it takes to out "ping" the competition as you and your buddy guide each other to mapping the deep ocean!
+Participation counts towards the All Camp Challenge.